-https-port Configures which network port to listen on for HTTPS connections.
-See page 177 ssl-random-seed Configures the seeding of the OpenSSL random number generator, which the Liberator uses for session IDs and HTTPS and DataSource SSL connections.
-See page 178 On Linux OpenSSL is seeded by a hardware device so using ssl- random-seed may be unnecessary.
-Example: https-interfa ce 192.168.150.150 192.168.150.151 ssl-random-se ssl-random-se ed builtin ed file etc/randomdata ed file etc/randomdata 1024 ed exec etc/random.sh ed exec etc/random.sh 512 Applying the security policy Use the following be used. ng parameters in the file rttpd.conf to determine how SSL certificates are to https-certificate Filename of the SSL certificate.
+https-interface Configures the network interface to listen on for HTTPS connections.
+See page 171 https-port Configures which network port to listen on for HTTPS connections.
+See page 172 ssl-random-seed Configures the seeding of the OpenSSL random number generator, which the Liberator uses for session IDs and HTTPS and DataSource SSL connections.
+See page 172 On Linux OpenSSL is seeded by a hardware device so using sslrandom-seed may be unnecessary.

+https-interface 192.168.150.150 192.168.150.151 ssl-random-see ssl-random-see d file d file d exec in etc/randomdata etc/randomdata etc/random.sh etc/random.sh 1024 512 Applying the security policy Use the following be used. g paramete ers in the file rttpd.con nf to determine how SSL certificates are to https-certificate Filename See page This file should be in PEM format. https-privatekey Filename See page • • y.
 This file should be in PEM format.
-See page 177 https-privatekey Filename of the SSL private key.
-This file should be in PEM format.
-See page 177 filename for the private by is the same as the certificate because both the nd the private key can be contained in the same file. https-passwordfile This option identifies the file containing the SSL certificate passphrase.
-See page 178

-Sample certificates and certificate authorities The sample HTTPS configuration uses certificates and certificate authorities which are already set up in the Liberator kit in the directories etc/certs and etc/demosrcCA .
+Note: The default filename for the private by is the same as the certificate because both the certificate and the private key can be contained in the same file. https-passwordfile This option identifies the file containing the SSL certificate passphrase.
+See page 172 Sample certificates and certificate authorities The sample HTTPS configuration uses certificates and certificate authorities which are already set up in the Liberator kit in the directories etc/certs and etc/demosrcCA .
 These were created using the OpenSSL toolkit (for more information see www.openssl.org).
 Note: As this is only a sample setup you will need to tell your browser to accept the certificate even though it does not recognise the authority and the certificate is not for that server.
 For production you must obtain a real certificate.
 The certificate and certificate authority use the following passphrase: Liberator certificate: rttpdcert By default the Liberator will look for passphrases in the file etc/.rttpd.https.pass .
 If this file is not present a password prompt will be given when the Liberator starts.
 It is therefore possible to echo the password into the application on startup: to achieve this the standard startup script should be changed.
 Configuring hardware devices OpenSSL has built-in support for cryptographic acceleration.
 In newer versions of OpenSSL an application can get a reference to a specific representation, often a hardware device.
 These representations are referred to as Engines. ■ Use the following parameters in the file rttpd.conf to configure SSL hardware. ssl-engine-id The SSL hardware or software engine to support.
-See page 179 ssl-engine-id option Engine openssl The engine uses the normal built-in software functions аер Uses the Aep acceleration hardware atalla Uses the Compaq Atalla acceleration hardware chil Uses the nCipher CHIL acceleration hardware cswift Uses the CryptoSwift acceleration hardware nuron Uses the Nuron acceleration hardware ubsec Uses the Broadcom uBSec acceleration hardware sureware Uses the SureWare acceleration hardware Table 5-1: Supported hardware and software engines ssl -engine-flags Flags to be passed to the engine implementation.
-See page 179
+See page 174 The hardware and software engines that the Liberator supports are listed in Table 5-1 below.
+If you are using a different engine please contact Caplin. ssl-engine-id option Engine openssl The engine uses the normal built-in software functions аер Uses the Aep acceleration hardware atalla Uses the Compaq Atalla acceleration hardware chil Uses the nCipher CHIL acceleration hardware cswift Uses the CryptoSwift acceleration hardware nuron Uses the Nuron acceleration hardware ubsec Uses the Broadcom uBSec acceleration hardware sureware Uses the SureWare acceleration hardware Table 5-1: Supported hardware and software engines ssl -engine-flags Flags to be passed to the engine implementation.
+See page 174